 Welcome to Mechanical and Mechatronics Engineering at the University of Waterloo

-- The first Canadian university with a full undergraduate mechatronics engineering program
+- First Canadian university with a full undergraduate Mechatronics Engineering program.

 - First in the country to offer interdisciplinary research and collaborative programs in nanotechnology engineering.

 Learn more about Undergraduate Studies in Mechanical and Mechatronics Engineering.
 Find out about our programs and how to apply

 The Department of Mechanical and Mechatronics Engineering offers programs leading to a variety of graduate degrees.
 Learn more about our admission requirements

 Research in Mechanical and Mechatronics Engineering at Waterloo has a global impact.
 Waterloo is Canada's largest university for automotive research.

 Learn more about Mechanical and Mechatronics Engineering past and current seminars and events.
 Information on Departmental, PhD and MASc events.

 Check out our available faculty positions and consider working at the most sought-after engineering school in the country.
 Read more about department specific opportunities.